 Private areas are places in the map where participants can only see and hear each other.
 These are great for one-on-one conversations, staff meetings, poster sessions, sponsor booths, and more.

-The gif that follows illustrates the experience of entering a private area.
-When you enter a private area (in this case, the green carpet), the map surrounding the private area goes darker.
+When you enter a private area, the map surrounding the private area goes darker.
 Once you're in the private area, you can see the video and hear the audio of the participant(s) already there.

 Add a Private Area

 In the Mapmaker, select Tile Effects in the Top Nav Menu.
 In the Tile Effects panel, select Private Area.
 All Private Area tiles are highlighted in pink.
 If it is not already active, select Stamp in the Left Nav Menu.

 Each private area must have a unique Area ID.
 Our standard practice is to number our areas, but you can name them anything you like.